nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 Sophisticated performance optimizations often work by exploiting specific properties or structures of the problem domain.
 By baking invariants into data structures and code organization, you can often win a huge amount of performance.
 However, the more deeply you rely on specific assumptions, the harder they become to change, which makes heavily-optimized code often much harder to evolve or add features to.

 As a concrete example, in my [reflection on Sorbet][sorbet-fast], I talk about how we decided that type inference would be local-only and single-pass, and baked that assumption into our code and data structures.
 This choice resulted in substantial efficiency gains, but made the system in some sense more brittle: There are many features that some competing type systems have which would be impossible or prohibitively hard to implement in the Sorbet codebase, because of these assumptions.
-I remain confident this was the correct choice for that project, but the tradeoffs are worth ackowledging.
+I remain confident this was the correct choice for that project, but the tradeoffs are worth acknowledging.

 Hillel Wayne, [refers to a similar property][clever] as "clever code", which he defines as